-Melted Chocolate.
-Using melted chocolate instead of cocoa powder gives marble cake a texture that's a cross between soft chocolate cake and a rich fudge brownie.
+Using melted chocolate instead of cocoa powder is the secret to the most delicious marble cake ever.
+The chocolate gives this cake a texture that's a cross between soft chocolate cake and a delicious fudge brownie.

 When I first started working on this recipe, I used cocoa powder for the chocolate batter and white chocolate powder for the vanilla batter.
 The result was quite good.
-But, I wanted the texture to be as rich and fudgy as possible.
+But, it didn't give me the rich and fudgy texture I was hoping for.

 The result is, hands down, the most rich, creamy, delicious marble cake I've ever eaten.

 What if You Don't Care For White Chocolate?

 For those of you who are immediately jumping to the conclusion that this cake isn't for you because you don't really care for white chocolate, I really think you should try it anyway.

 There is a very small amount of white chocolate in this batter - only 3 ounces - just enough to boost the flavor of the vanilla cake batter and create a creamy consistency.

 Even if you're the kind of person who would never eat a hunk of white chocolate, I feel super confident that you'll still love this cake.

 White chocolate candy is not my favorite thing either.
 But, I love baking with it.
 Melted white chocolate can add a delicious richness and depth to baked goods.

 I first discovered this trick when creating a recipe for Gluten Free Caramel Cake.
 Mixing a bit of melted white chocolate into the batter transformed the cake from "This is a good gluten free cake" to "There's no way this is a gluten free cake."